oracle/cloudtestdrive/AppDev/helidon-k8s/ManualSetup/FullSetupFreeTier.md

 - Click the `Networking Quickstart` button
 - Chose the `VCN with Internet Connectivity` option
 - Click the `Start Workflow` button
-- Enter a namr for the VCN : **CTDVMVCN**
+- Enter a name for the VCN : **CTDVMVCN**
-- Make sure that the compartment matches the compartment you chose / created
+- Make sure that the compartment matches the compartment **CTDOKE** you just chose / created
 - Leave the fields in the Configure VCN and Subnets with their default values.
-- If you are using a non trial tenancy and your organization rrequired it add the appropriate tags (click the `Show Tagging Options` to see these
+- If you are using a non trial tenancy and your organization requires it add the appropriate tags (click the `Show Tagging Options` to see these)
 - Click the `Next` button
 - Double check the information you've provided
 - Click the `Create` button